lbittarello/Microeconometrics.jl/README.md

 It is also possible to base new `Microdata` on existing `Microdata`.
 This alternative constructor takes the parent as a mandatory argument and new variable sets as keywords.
 (If you don't redefine a set, it is preserved.
-To suppress a set, define it as `""`.)
+To suppress a set, redefine it to be `""`.)
 The new object will contain its own variable map and references to other fields of the parent, unless you turn on `makecopy` (which defaults to `false` for this method);
 in that case, other fields are copied, including the model matrix.